Patti Smith: Touring and additional albums

 Smith's 11th studio album, Banga, was released in June 2012.
-American Songwriter wrote that, "These songs aren't as loud or frantic as those of her late 70s heyday, but they resonate just as boldly as she moans, chants, speaks and spits out lyrics with the grace and determination of Mohammad Ali in his prime.
+American Songwriter wrote that, "These songs aren't as loud or frantic as those of her late 70s heyday, but they resonate just as boldly as she moans, chants, speaks and spits out lyrics with the grace and determination of Muhammad Ali in his prime.
 It's not an easy listen—the vast majority of her music never has been—but if you're a fan and/or prepared for the challenge, this is as potent, heady and uncompromising as she has ever gotten, and with Smith's storied history as a musical maverick, that's saying plenty."
 Metacritic awarded the album a score of 81, indicating "universal acclaim".

 Also in 2012, Smith recorded a cover of Io come persona by Italian singer-songwriter Giorgio Gaber.

 In 2015, Smith wrote "Aqua Teen Dream" to commemorate the series finale of Aqua Teen Hunger Force.
 The vocal track was recorded in a hotel overlooking Lerici's Bay of Poets.
 On September 26, 2015, Smith performed at the American Museum of Tort Law convocation ceremony.

-On December 6, 2015, she made an appearance at the Paris show of U2's iNNOCENCE + eXPERIENCE TOUR 2015 and performed "Bad" and "People Have the Power" with U2.
+On December 6, 2015, she made an appearance at the Paris show of U2's Innocence + Experience Tour, performing "Bad" and "People Have the Power" with U2.

 In 2016, Smith performed "People Have the Power" at Riverside Church in Manhattan to celebrate the 20th anniversary of Democracy Now, where she was joined by Michael Stipe.
 On December 10, 2016, Smith attended the Nobel Prize Award Ceremony in Stockholm on behalf of Bob Dylan, winner of the Nobel Prize in Literature, who could not be present due to prior commitments.

 After the official presentation speech for the literary prize by Horace Engdahl, the perpetual secretary of the Swedish Academy, Smith sang the Dylan song "A Hard Rain's a-Gonna Fall".
-She sang "I saw the babe that was just bleedin’", the wrong words to the second verse, and was momentarily unable to continue.
+She incorrectly sung one verse, singing, "I saw the babe that was just bleedin'," and was momentarily unable to continue.
 After a brief apology, saying that she was nervous, she resumed the song and earned jubilant applause at its end.